top of page

 The new advent of Dog Parks has only made this mistake more profound.

-Dogs are being trained in these sessions to be focussed on other dogs, sometimes even to the point of obsession whereby when you walk ypur dog they are desperate to get to other puppies and dogs leading to lead pulling and poor recall and worse dogs approaching reactive and nervous dogs leading to agression and even bites.
+Dogs are being trained in these sessions to be focussed on other dogs, sometimes even to the point of obsession whereby when you walk your dog they are desperate to get to other puppies and dogs leading to lead pulling and poor recall and worse dogs approaching reactive and nervous dogs leading to agression and even bites.

 The worst outcome is that your puppy or dog has an unwelcome encounter during these sessions and starts its own journey to reactivity.